-These are costs incurred on the academy trust's educational operations.
+These are costs incurred on the academy trust's educational operations, including support costs and costs relating to the governance of the academy trust apportioned to charitable activities.

 1.5 Tangible fixed assets and depreciation

 Assets costing £1,000 or more are capitalised as tangible fixed assets and are carried at cost, net of depreciation and any provision for impairment.